Surgical Case Library

 Rare Syndromes & Systemic

-In addition to accelerated atherosclerosis, patients with end-stage renal disease are subject to diffuse media...
+<p style="text-align: justify;">In addition to accelerated atherosclerosis, patients with end-stage renal dise...

 Calciphylaxis is a rare and severe complication typically seen in end-stage renal disease, and its occurrence in pre-dialysis patients is less common but important for clinicians to recognize.